On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: Jet Bundle

-At this point, we should note that our construction depends on the choice of the normal direction to $\Z$ which is, a priori, not unique.
-Nevertheless one way to show that our construction is essentially unambiguous is the following proposition.
+At this point, we should note that this construction of jet bundle depends on the choice of the complementary direction to $\Z$ which is, a priori, not unique.
+For instance, two different choices of admissible coordinate charts (Definition \ref{ad}) $(U_1,\phi_1)$ and $(U_2,\phi_2)$ would give rise to two jet bundles $J^{(k)}_iE$, $i=1,2$ with global frames $\{\del^{\a}_{\l_i}s_j:\a\in A,1\leq j\leq r\}$ for $i=1,2$, respectively.
+A priori it is not clear if these two bundles are equivalent.
+Nevertheless, it can be seen from the following proposition.

 \begin{prop} Let $(U_1,\phi_1)$ and $(U_2,\phi_2)$ be two admissible coordinate charts of $\O$ around some point $p \in \Z$.
-Then two jet bundles $J^k_1E$ and $J^k_2E$ obtained as above \w $(U_1,\phi_1)$ and $(U_2,\phi_2)$, respectively, are equivalent holomorphic vector bundles over $U_1\cap U_2$.
+Then two jet bundles $J^{(k)}_1E$ and $J^{(k)}_2E$ obtained as above \w $(U_1,\phi_1)$ and $(U_2,\phi_2)$, respectively, are equivalent holomorphic vector bundles over $U_1\cap U_2$.

 \end{prop}